sivasundharam/PortfoliMosaic/README.md

 1. **❌ A Financial Advisor** - Does not provide investment advice or recommendations
 2. **❌ A Trading Platform** - Cannot execute trades or manage your actual portfolio
 3. **❌ A Tax Preparation Tool** - Does not file taxes or provide tax advice
-4. **❌ A Real-Time Market Data Provider** - Stock prices are for reference only
-5. **❌ A Production-Ready System** - This is a development/demo application
+4. **❌ A Production-Ready System** - This is a development/demo application
-6. **❌ A Secure Vault** - Not designed for storing sensitive financial data long-term
+5. **❌ A Secure Vault** - Not designed for storing sensitive financial data long-term
-7. **❌ A Multi-User Platform** - No user authentication or multi-tenant support
+6. **❌ A Multi-User Platform** - No user authentication or multi-tenant support

 ---